jiritomek/calculator/README.md

 # calculator
-my first lines of code - try to make calculator
+my first lines of code - try to make calculator in C++